The subgrid scale pressure field of scale-enriched Large Eddy Simulations using Gabor modes: The small and large scale pressure fields

 \subsection{A posteriori analysis}

-In contrast to the proceeding study here an independent $32^3$ LES was run to a statistically stationary state separate from the $256^3$ benchmark case.
+In contrast to the preceding study here an independent $32^3$ LES was run to a statistically stationary state separate from the $256^3$ benchmark case.
 A snapshot of the flow field was enriched with Gabor modes and compared against the $256^3$ LES simulation.
-Results from a separate $512^3$ LES are included with the pressure spectrum plots as before to show that spectral extrapolation beyond that captured in the $256^3$ case is not unphysical.
+Results from a separate $512^3$ LES are included with the pressure spectrum plot (Fig. [\ref{fig:Pressure Spectra}]) as before to better show the asymptotic $k^{-7/3}$ behavior in the inertial subrange.
 The pressure spectrum for the $256^3$ LES, $32^3$ enriched LES (enriched to $256^3$), and a $512^3$ LES are plotted in Fig. (\ref{fig:Pressure Spectra}).

 We have also included the analysis of pressure and pressure gradient variance.
 Table (\ref{Pressure stats table 2}) summarizes the results which demonstrates a similar improvement in the variance of both pressure and pressure gradient as seen previously in the \textit{a priori} case.
-For the present \textit{a posteriori} analysis error is reduced by a factor of 13.7 and 3.6 for pressure and pressure derivative variance respectively.
+For the present \textit{a posteriori} analysis error is reduced by a factor of 98.6 and 2.1 for pressure and pressure derivative variance respectively\footnote{It should be noted that the extremely large improvement in pressure variance is a bit misleading since these are instantaneous quantities and change from time-step to time-step.
+That said, the pressure is well represented by the LES and it is the pressure derivative that benefits the most from the enrichment procedure.
+This is evident by visually comparing the PDFs in Figures (\ref{fig:Pressure PDFs a posteriori}) \& (\ref{fig:dPdy PDFs a posteriori})}.
 This is a remarkable improvement given there is no knowledge of the baseline large scale field.
-Additionally, the black lines on the pressure PDF indicate that events with 28\% probability of occurring are under-represented in the $32^3$ LES but are now captured by the enriched field.
-Similarly, the pressure gradient PDF shows that events with about $43\%$ probability are now accurately represented in the enriched field as opposed to the $32^3$ LES where these events are missing or significantly under-represented.
+Additionally, the black lines on the pressure derivative PDF indicate that events with 43\% probability of occurring are missing or significantly under-represented in the $32^3$ LES but are now captured by the enriched field.